This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.

 - Extremely smooth baitcasting reel with innovative “T Wing” design to eliminate backlashes.

-- Great casting distance with the SV spool design.
+- There is a great casting distance with the SV spool design.

 - High-quality manufacturing